ccsf-cs-club/ccsf-cs-club/src/pages/blog/scc-hacks.md

 In early November, I was hunting for internships when I decided to see just how good Perplexity had gotten.
 I gave it a well crafted prompt, with the expectation it would give me disappointment and a few links - I got a spreadsheet.
 The first hint something was off was a small, spinning “loading wheel”, next to a tag saying “Reasoning: Beta”.
 I had never seen this before.

 The prompt itself wasn’t random.
 When I wrote it I was sitting with John in the garden behind the library.
-He'd scored what I can only assume was a natural 20 on persuasion, because an email had landed him a dataset of 700 Bay Area companies hiring interns.
+He'd scored what I can only assume was a natural 20 on persuasion, because a request for sample data had landed him a dataset of 700 Bay Area companies hiring interns.
 I had filtered it down to 13 AI startups, because, well, those are the jobs I am looking for.
 In my opinion, that sounds like a great stress test for Perplexity.

 What happened next wasn’t normal.
 Instead of a list of 3 links, and an incomplete answer going over the first 2-3 companies, Perplexity went into overdrive.
 The spinning wheel felt like it was taking forever.
 When it finally stopped, there was a detailed spreadsheet, with 65 citations, giving me the exact structure I had asked for.